aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 1. Click **Cancel**.

-1. In the Azure portal, in the **Search resources, services, and docs text box** at the top of the Azure portal page, type **Multi-Factor Authentication** and press the Enter key. on the **Multi-Factor Authentication | Getting started** blade,
+1. In the Azure portal, in the **Search resources, services, and docs text box** at the top of the Azure portal page, type **Multifactor Authentication** and press the Enter key. on the **Multifactor Authentication | Getting started** blade.

 1. In the **Settings** section, click **Fraud alert**.